Massachusetts man diagnosed with rare rabies case

 The Massachusetts Department of Public Health said it had determined the man, who was not identified by name, was "diagnosed with rabies."
 The man is hospitalized in critical condition, they said.

-"The Department of Public Health is awaiting confirmation from the (Centers for Disease Control and Prevention) CDC regarding the species that infected this Massachusetts resident," state health officials said in a statement, adding that most cases of human rabies in the U.S. have been linked to exposure to bats.
+"The Department of Public Health is awaiting confirmation from the (Centers for Disease Control) CDC regarding the species that infected this Massachusetts resident," state health officials said in a statement, adding that most cases of human rabies in the U.S. have been linked to exposure to bats.

 South Carolina health officials earlier this month said a middle-aged woman died after contracting the state's first case of human rabies in half a century.